elitemod/elite/README.md

 ## Building

-Since i have a strong web-background and usually work on a Mac i utilized Ruby-Make to create an easy build script that helps preparing a release using **UMake**.
-There are one click packages out there that will install the required "rake" console command on Windows.
+Since i have a strong web-background i could not resist to utilize Ruby-Make to create an super easy build script that helps preparing a release using **UMake**.
+It is not required, but i highly recommend you look into this.
+Packages are versioned and each release has to be a unique filename.
+The script does it all.
+There are one click packages out there that will install the required "rake" console command on your Windows machine.
 I used: ```rubyinstaller-1.9.3-p327.exe```

 With this installed just go into the source folder via commandline and type ```rake``` to start the build.
 If you want to create a brandnew package just edit the "version.txt" and run "rake" again.

+I also added a ```rakethis.bat``` so i just need to doubleclick and wait to compile a release version.

-For UMAKE to work your copy should be at ```C:\umake.exe```
+To get UMake (v1.2 btw) to work with the script, your copy should be at ```C:\umake.exe```.

 You will love it.
 It works like a charm for me.